The Spice Train

 You want to slice the apples a little less than ¼ inch thick.
 They need to be just thick enough to not bend.

-Sliced apples on a cutting board with a small knife.
+Sliced apples and a knife on a cutting board.

 How to arrange the apple slices: